liferay/liferay-docs/develop/learning-paths/mobile/articles/04-creating-get-guestbooks-screenlet/02-creating-the-screenlet-ui.markdown

     public interface GetGuestbooksViewModel extends BaseViewModel {...

-You should now add the signatures of any additional methods needed by the Screenlet's view class.
+Now add the signatures of any methods needed by the Screenlet's view class.
 The Get Guestbooks Screenlet only needs one.
 Add it to the View Model interface now:

     void showFinishOperation(String userAction, List<GuestbookModel> guestbooks);

 You'll use this method to refresh the list of guestbooks displayed by the Screenlet.
-Also, check to make sure that you now have the following imports in the interface.
+Also, check to make sure that you have the following imports in the interface.
 If you don't, add them now:

     import com.liferay.docs.getguestbooksscreenlet.GuestbookModel;
     import com.liferay.mobile.screens.base.view.BaseViewModel;